 The latest detectors use GPS to eliminate false alarms from door-opener radar.
 They're pricier than the Escort S55 but worth it: without GPS, a detector goes off pretty much nonstop.

-With the two sitting next to each other, we found that the S55 footprint is smaller, measuring 4.8 inches by 2.9 inches versus 5.2 by 3.1 inches for the X70.
-And while both have black cases, the S55's upper housing receives a swath of faux-brushed aluminum with a chromed capital S on the product name.
+The S55's upper housing receives a swath of faux brushed-aluminum with a chromed capital S on the product name.
 The brightwork casts annoying mirror images into the windshield on sunny days.
-Score one for the X70.

-The S55 lacks the X70's audio jack, making it a poor choice for a motorcyclist who wants to link to a helmet headset or earbuds.
+The S55 lacks the X80's audio jack, making it a poor choice for a motorcyclist who wants to listen through a helmet headset or earbuds.